-The grease management system consists of a slide-out catch pan and disposable drip tray.
-These components were designed to be easily removed, cleaned, and replaced: an essential step every time you prepare to barbecue.
+The grease management system consists of an angled slide-out grease tray and a catch pan.
+These components were designed to be easily removed, cleaned, and replaced; an essential step every time you prepare to grill.
 Instructions on inspecting the grease management system can be found in MEAL-TO-MEAL MAINTENANCE.

-Cleaning the Outside of the Barbecue
+Cleaning the Outside of the Grill

-The outside of your barbecue may include stainless steel, porcelain-enamelled, and plastic surfaces.
-WEBER recommends the following methods based on the surface type.
+The outside of your grill may include stainless steel, porcelain-enameled, and plastic surfaces.
+WEBER recommends the following methods based on the surface type